Subscribe to the FWD: by Selzy email marketing digest and get actionable tips, trends, and 21 growth ideas to try today.

 The next step in data-driven email marketing is to set benchmarks for your metrics.
 Benchmarks are the standards or targets that you want to achieve or exceed with your email campaigns.
 They help you compare your current performance with your desired performance and see how you do against your competitors or industry averages.

 If you haven’t done any email marketing before, using industry averages as goals might be a good starting point.
-It will still be a good start even if you’ve done some — but relying on your own historical data is best.
+It will still be a good start even if you’ve done some, but relying on your own historical data is best.
 Let’s say your average email open rate was 5%.
-It will be your basis for an email open rate metric, and you can plan your monthly and quarterly goals to be increased from there.
+It will be your basis for an email open rate metric, and you can plan your monthly and quarterly goals to increase from there.

 To start, look at the average email open rate for your industry displayed on the chart below: